 - Windows 8.1 (Note: Windows 8 is not supported.)

 - Windows 10

 - 10.13+ (Note: Apple is currently only supporting security updates for versions 10.13+)

 Chromebooks, Linux flavored operating systems, and other OS's, while not officially supported, are often compatible and will connect to our wireless networks.
 They must meet the other system requirements detailed below, such as: wireless adapter types, authentication and encryption methods, etc.

 The wireless adapter on your device must comply with IEEE 802.11 standards.
 The following standards are supported on all of our wireless networks:

 Support and implementation for the newest standard (802.11ax, aka WiFi-6) is under development and testing by the Wireless Team.
-Ratification of this new standard is still being finalized by IEEE, and is expected to happen sometime in Q1 2020.
+Ratification of this new standard is still being finalized by IEEE, and is expected to happen sometime around mid-year 2020.

 Note that bridging or binding adapters is not supported.